gskang-22/cs50/project/README.md

 Using Django, this web application keeps track of your gold expenses and income in the mmorpg game LOST ARK.
-By tracking your incomes and expenses, as well as the where and when you spent/ earned your gold, you might be able to manage you gold more wisely.
+By tracking your incomes and expenses, as well as the where and when you spent/ earned your gold, you might be able to manage your gold more wisely.
 After all, gold is THE currency in Lost Ark.

 This app has a total of 3 apps: expenses, income, and authentication.
 Using a username, email, and password, you can register for an account.
+The password has to be longer than 6 characters, while the email is validated via validate_email provided by Django.
+The form also compared with the database and ensures that there are no repeating usernamees or email addresses.
+With a register/ login link button below the input fields, changing between the pages are made convenient and easy.

-Then, you would be sent to the index expenses page along with a "login successful" message.
+Upon successful login, you would be sent to the index expenses page along with a "login successful" message.

 For both expenses and income, by using a paginator, clutter is reduced and you only see 3 rows of your transactions.
 You are free to toggle between the different pages, and also to the first and last page